Mark T. Gladwin: Research

 Gladwin is a vascular, heart, and lung physician-scientist who has specialized in the study of reactive nitrogen molecules, like nitric oxide and nitrite, and how they regulate blood flow via reactions with hemoglobin.
 Researchers in the late 1970s discovered that nitric oxide (NO) regulated blood flow by triggering vasodilation, the widening of blood vessels.
 However, scientists considered metabolites of NO, such as nitrite (NO_{2}^{−}), to be inert.
 But in 2003, Gladwin and a team of researchers published a paper in Nature Medicine demonstrating that nitrite could also trigger vasodilation, through conversion to NO, under low oxygen conditions in the body such as during a heart attack or stroke.
 Subsequent studies by other researchers suggest nitrite administered before or immediately following a heart attack could help preserve heart tissue.

 Gladwin has also conducted research on hemoglobin-related proteins, such as neuroglobin, and their possible application as antidotes to carbon monoxide poisoning.
-He currently serves as Chair of the Board of Directors of Globin Solutions, Inc., a pre-clinical stage biopharmaceutical company researching rapidly acting antidotes for carbon monoxide poisoning, including a modified form of neuroglobin.
+He currently serves as chair of the Board of Directors of Globin Solutions, Inc., a pre-clinical stage biopharmaceutical company researching rapidly acting antidotes for carbon monoxide poisoning, including a modified form of neuroglobin.
 In December 2023, Gladwin and his team of researchers published a study in Nature Communications on the discovery of the first-ever link between hemoglobin-like protein and normal cardiac development.

 Gladwin's work on blood flow and hemoglobin also led to discoveries related to sickle cell disease.
 In 2004, Gladwin and his colleagues found that 10% of sickle cell patients also exhibited pulmonary hypertension, high blood pressure in the blood vessels that supply the lung, and determined that hypertension was a major cause of death among sickle cell patients.
 They described this new human disease syndrome, called hemolysis-associated pulmonary hypertension, in the New England Journal of Medicine.

 In June 2020, Gladwin initiated a 22-site Phase II clinical trial in France, Brazil, and the U.S. that is exploring whether blood transfusions that use the patient's own blood can improve outcomes and extend survival in patients with sickle cell disease.

+In 2025, Gladwin was named that year's recipient of the Assembly on Pulmonary Circulation Leadership Award from the American Thoracic Society.

+In April 2026, University of Miami Miller School of Medicine honored Gladwin with the school's Medical Alumni Hall of Fame Award in recognition of his discoveries around nitrite signaling and pulmonary hypertension in sickle cell disease, as well as his overall career achievements to date.

 Personal life

-Dr. Gladwin was born in Palo Alto, California, and was raised in various locations in the U.S. as well as in remote locations in Ghana, Guatemala, and Mexico.
+Dr. Gladwin was born in Palo Alto, California, and was raised in various locations in the United States as well as in remote locations in Ghana, Guatemala, and Mexico.
 His parents, Hugh Gladwin, Ph.D., a professor of anthropology at Florida International University, and Christina Gladwin, Ph.D., a professor of food and resource economics at the University of Florida, studied in these locations.

 He is married to Dr. Tammy Shields, an epidemiologist and scientific investigator who has published research on cancer epidemiology and prevention.
 They have three children.
-Dr. Gladwin is an avid soccer and fitness enthusiast, currently playing competitive soccer in an over-40 outdoor premier league.